 Other duties as assigned.

-An ability to effectively collaborate with colleagues
+Ability to effectively collaborate with colleagues and volunteers

 The ability to work independently and creatively within established guidelines; a self-starter